 It doesn’t take a sleuth of Sherlock Holmes’ stature to uncover the killer feature of the JBL Charge 3.
 The clue is in the name.

-This portable Bluetooth speaker is blessed with a 6000mAh battery, which doesn’t just allow the speaker to tick over for the best part of 20 hours; it can also be used to resuscitate a flagging smartphone or tablet.
+This portable Bluetooth speaker is blessed with a 6000mAh battery, which is darn impressive - even if its recently announced successor, the Charge 4, takes that to 7500mAh.
+It doesn’t just allow the speaker to tick over for the best part of 20 hours; it can also be used to resuscitate a flagging smartphone or tablet.

 As long as you have the relevant USB cable to hand, you can connect your device to the USB socket on the back of the Charge 3 speaker and piggy-back the built-in battery.